-For each SFR-enforcing TSFI, the functional specification shall describe direct error messages resulting from security enforcing effects and exceptions associated with invocation of the TSFI.
+For each SFR-enforcing TSFI, the functional specification shall describe direct error messages resulting from SFR-enforcing actions and exceptions associated with invocation of the TSFI.

 The evaluator shall examine the presentation of the TSFI to determine that it completely and accurately describes error messages that may result from an invocation of each SFR-enforcing TSFI.